 Held every two years, the workshop provides an opportunity for researchers, government and industry from Australia and New Zealand to come together and discuss recent events, research progress and emerging issues in cyanobacteria.

-For further information on the 2021 Workshop click here.
+Registrations opening soon for the 2021 Workshop click here.

 If you are a WaterRA member and interested in joining the Algal Innovation CoI click on the link below to submit your request which will be reviewed by our Research Team.
 If approved, you will be added to the specialised COI mailing list and granted access to COI member only content including updates on new, current and future research opportunities, invitations to exclusive events and additional resources.